Meningitis is present when the membranes covering the brain and spinal cord become swollen and inflamed. This covering is called the meninges.

 Bacteria are one type of germ that may cause meningitis.
 Gram-negative bacteria are a type of bacteria that behave in a similar manner in the body.
-They turn pink when tested in the laboratory with a special stain called Gram stain.
+They are called gram-negative because they turn pink when tested in the laboratory with a special stain called Gram stain.

 This article covers Gram-negative meningitis caused by the following bacteria:

 - Escherichia coli